falcosecurity/falco-website/content/en/docs/outputs/channels.md

   filename: ./events.txt
 ```

-When the field `keep_alive` is set to false (default value), for each alert the file is opened for appending, the single alert is written, and the file is closed.
-The file is not rotated or truncated.
-If `keep_alive` is set to true, the file is opened before the first alert and kept open for all subsequent alerts.
+When the field `keep_alive` is set to `false` (default value), for each single alert:
+- the file is opened for appending
+- the single alert is written
+- the file is closed

+If `keep_alive` is set to `true`, the file is opened before the first alert, and kept open for all subsequent alerts.
 Output is buffered and will be flushed only on close.
-(This can be changed with `--unbuffered`).
+(This can be changed with the `--unbuffered` command line option).

+Notice that, regardless `keep_alive` settings, Falco neither rotates nor truncates the output file.
 If you'd like to use a program like [logrotate](https://github.com/logrotate/logrotate) to rotate the output file, an example logrotate config is available [here](https://github.com/falcosecurity/falco/blob/ffd8747ec0943db2546c3270826e1700dc4df75f/examples/logrotate/falco).

-As of Falco 0.10.0, falco will close and reopen its file output when signaled with `SIGUSR1`.
+As of Falco `0.10.0`, Falco will close and reopen its file output when signaled with `SIGUSR1`.
 The logrotate example above depends on it.

 ## Syslog Output